hannesbrugger/hannesbrugger/README.md

 - 💞️ I’m looking to collaborate on any intresting projekt

 I try to upload useful python scripts to improve programming with the RPi :)
+But currently I make programs for my Photobooth